w3c/wcag3/guidelines/groups/input-operation/input-operation.md

 ---
 children:
+  - change-keyboard-focus-with-pointer-device
+  - content-on-hover-or-keyboard-focus
-  - concurrent-inputs
+  - gesture-alternative
-  - hover-information
+  - input-method-flexibility
-  - input-control
+  - use-without-body-movement
 ---

-Users can use different input techniques and combinations and switch between them.
+Users have the option to use different input techniques and combinations and switch between them.